equinor/xtgeo/CONTRIBUTING.md

 ```

 The first word of the commit message starts with a capitalized acronym or
 abbreviation.
 A list of these is available below.
-This prefixindicates what
+This prefix indicates what
 type of commit this is and is followed by a brief description of the change.
 This line should strive to be less than or equal to 50 characters.

 More explanation and context is often helpful to developers in the future.
 If
-this is the case you should add a blank link with a longer description giving
+this is the case you should add a blank line with a longer description giving
 some of these contextual details.
 This commit information can be as long as is
 needed but the individual lines shouldn't be longer than 72 characters.